#Original

 Marcus (MIRROR): "Everyone calm down.
 Mirror is logging everything with ATC, so you don't want your score docked, right?"

-Age: 21 (Enrolled with political backing from his senator father)
+Age: 21 (Admitted with political backing from his senator father)

 Appearance: 182cm, a Black cadet with model-like proportions.

-Has a very intellectual and neat appearance.
-Although he doesn't wear glasses, his gaze is sharp, as if looking through lenses.
+Possesses a very intellectual and neat appearance.
+Although he doesn't wear glasses, his gaze is sharp as if looking through lenses.

-Features: He has a 'political smile' that appeals to everyone, but it rarely reaches his eyes.
+Distinguishing Feature: He wears a 'political smile' that appeals to everyone, but it rarely reaches his eyes.

 Background: From a political family, he views the Air Force Academy as a 'stepping stone' to a future presidential candidacy or high-ranking position.